 |Quick Facts: Industrial Engineering Technicians|

 Industrial engineering technicians typically need an associate’s degree or a postsecondary certificate.
-Associate’s degree programs are typically offered by community colleges or technical institutes, and certificate programs are offered at vocational and technical schools.
+Community colleges or technical institutes typically offer associate’s degree programs, and vocational–technical schools offer certificate programs.

-The median annual wage of industrial engineering technicians was $48,210 in May 2010.
+The median annual wage for industrial engineering technicians was $55,460 in May 2018.

 Compare the job duties, education, job growth, and pay of industrial engineering technicians with similar occupations.

 Learn more about industrial engineering technicians by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.